vaidehip90/ggplot/README.md

-# ggplot
+# ggplot2

-ggplot is data visualization package in R programming that can be used to make different kind of plot.
+ggplot2 is data visualization package in R programming that can be used to make different kind of plot.
 In R studio, library(ggplot2) can be used to load the package.

 # Data visualization